GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 - [ ] Different boards do not share the same labels (unique labels for each board)
 - [ ] Tests exist for each of the above specs
 - [ ] UI looks the same as in the mockups
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] The artifact produced is a fork of the [Trossello][trossello] repository

-## Quality Rubric

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 ## Resources